How to Get Your Product in Walmart and Other Big Box Retailers

 When you have all your legal ducks lined up in a row, you'll be ready to actually start the process of applying to be a Walmart supplier (outlined below) - a process that is not only time-consuming but may also be costly.

-So before you bother trying to get your products in Walmart, consider - do you have what Walmart and other big retailers are looking for?
-Do you:
+So before you bother trying to get your products in Walmart, consider whether you have what Walmart and other big retailers are looking for.

 Big box retailers such as Walmart don’t want to bother with the untried and unproven.